ApplETS/planifETS-backend/README.md

 ## 🛠️ Onboarding

-For onboarding instructions, please refer to our detailed documentation on [Notion](https://www.notion.so/Onboarding-662062ca7e0e421eb59baf3a63dad2e6).
+For onboarding instructions, please refer to our documentation on [Notion](https://www.notion.so/Onboarding-662062ca7e0e421eb59baf3a63dad2e6).

 ---